 Join us in Florence for our special women-only program in the birthplace of the Renaissance hosted by Chef and food lover Lorena and Florentine art historian guide, Luca.
 The exclusive Renaissance Women program is perfect for women wanting to join a small group and meet new friends; or mothers, daughters, grandmothers, or girlfriends getting together for a fun and educational cooking experience in Florence, while learning about the birthplace of the Renaissance Italy.

-The cooking classes bring you into the Florentine kitchen with Chef Marie.
+The cooking classes bring you into the Florentine kitchen with Chef Lorena.
 Step into her kitchen and learn how to create authentic Florentine foods and Italian classics, while participating in hands-on cooking and discovering new techniques for each recipe.
 The hands-on cooking classes include preparing antipasto, pasta, fish or meat dish, and delicious desserts.
-Chef Marie will lead you through each step using only fresh in-season organic vegetables that she buys daily at the nearby Ambrogio Market.
-A market tour to the famous Ambrogio Market with the Chef is included, as is Marie’s special Florentine Secret Addresses Tour where Chef Marie leads you through her favorite places in Florence which will have you experience the city like a local.
+Chef Lorena will lead you through each step using only fresh in-season organic vegetables that she buys daily at the nearby Ambrogio Market.
+A market tour to the famous Ambrogio Market with the Chef is included, as is Lorena’s special Florentine Secret Addresses Tour where Chef Lorena leads you through her favorite places in Florence which will have you experience the city like a local.

 This all women’s cooking program shares the experience of Renaissance Florence and its food, art and landmarks.

 Food, art and romance overflow in Florence where ancient cobblestone streets are lined with cafes and trattorie that spill out onto piazzas.
 There are artisan makers of Renaissance paper, old world books, leather goods, wine, and Florentine food.